d6o/WebSiteScreenshot/README.md

 The WebSiteScreenshot's goal is to be a perfect tool providing a stupidly easy-to-use and fast program to take screenshots of website using only the terminal.

 The Program work using the thumbnail.ws API its free to take up to 1000 screenshots per month.
+Read on....

 [![asciicast](https://asciinema.org/a/ame43kpr0ry30e4gqlu2xxw5h.png)](https://asciinema.org/a/ame43kpr0ry30e4gqlu2xxw5h)